-2. INTERNAL AUDIT PLAN 2021/2022
+2. INTERNAL AUDIT PLAN 2023 / 2024

-The table below shows each of the reviews that we have discussed with management for potential inclusion as part of the internal audit plan for 2021/2022.
-The table details the strategic risks which may warrant internal audit coverage.
+The table below shows each of the reviews that we have discussed with management for potential inclusion as part of the internal audit plan for 2023 / 2024.
+The table details the principal risks which may warrant internal audit coverage.
 This review of your risks allows us to ensure that the proposed plan will meet the organisations' assurance needs for the forthcoming and future years.
 As well as assignments designed to provide assurance or advisory input around specific risks, the strategy also includes time for tracking the implementation of actions and an audit management allocation.

-Objective of the review (Strategic risk) Days Proposed timing Proposed JIAC Principal Risk Risk reference: 7581 Financial Planning 10 W/c 24 January 2022 March 2022 Review of the planning framework to develop the medium-term financial plans, this will include a review of the assumptions that feed into the plan to ensure these have a sound basis.
-In addition, we will consider the flow / interlinkage between the service improvement plans, the Force Management Statements (FMS) and setting of the local Precept level.
-Risk reference: 8004 IT Audit Coverage 15 W/c 6 December 2021 March 2022 The exact nature of the scope will be agreed with management during the course of the year; however, it will be aligned to ISO 2001 or 27001 standards.
+Objective of the review (Strategic risk) Days Proposed timing Proposed Joint Independent Audit Committee Strategic risk Risk Reference: 7581 Financial Planning 10 Week commencing 3 July 2023 September 2023 Review of the planning framework to develop the medium-term financial plans, this will include a review of the assumptions that feed into the plan to ensure these have a sound basis.
+In addition, we will consider the flow / interlinkage between the service plans, the Force Management Statements (FMS) and setting of the local Precept level.
+Risk Reference: 8004 15 Week commencing December 2023 IT Audit Coverage 2 October 2023 The exact nature of the scope will be agreed with management during the course of the year; however, it will be aligned to ISO 2001 or 27001 standards where applicable.
 This review will be scoped with our specialist Technology Risk Assurance Team.
-Core Assurance Capital Investment Programme Review of the Force's capital strategy for the medium and long term and how this is aligned with investment / borrowings.
-We will also consider the impact of mandatory national programmes and the flexibility of the Force to meet these demands.
-As part of this review we will also consider the investment in the Force's IT infrastructure.
-10 W/c 28 February 2022 June 2022 General Data Protection Regulations 10 W/c 27 December 2021 We reviewed the organisations arrangements in 2017/18 and raised eleven management actions to strengthen the control framework.
-We will confirm key UK data protection principles impacted by Brexit have been mapped to identify potential changes that could enact after the transition period.
-September 2021 We will not provide a formal opinion as part of this review.
+Risk Reference: 8584 12 Week commencing June 2024 HR: Recruitment and Selection 26 February 2024 Our review will focus on the Force's Medium Term People Strategy and how this is aligned to demand and challenges of the labour market.
+Core Assurance Service Planning 10 Week commencing March 2024 The service planning process is in place to enable the Force to understand in certainty in real client demand and inform enableNY service offering.
+Our review will consider the governance arrangements around the service planning process and how all aspects of the business are considered e.g. finance, human resources, ICT.
+20 November 2023